Witchcraft (1964 film)

-Witchcraft is a 1964 British horror film directed by Don Sharp and starring Lon Chaney Jr., Jack Hedley and Jill Dixon.
+Witchcraft (also known as Witches and Warlocks) is a 1964 British horror film directed by Don Sharp and starring Lon Chaney Jr., Jack Hedley and Jill Dixon.
 The script was written by Harry Spalding.

 Plot

-In the 17th century, in order to take over the Whitlock family's properties, the rival Lanier family accused Vanessa Whitlock (Yvette Rees) of witchcraft and had her buried alive.
+In the 17th century, in order to take over the Whitlock family's properties, the rival Lanier family accused Vanessa Whitlock of witchcraft and had her buried alive.
 As a consequence, the Whitlocks still maintain a bitter hatred of the Laniers to the present day.
-However, two young descendants, Amy Whitlock (Diane Clare) and Todd Lanier (David Weston), fall in love with each other regardless of the objections of Amy's stern uncle, Morgan Whitlock (Lon Chaney Jr.).
+However, two young descendants, Amy Whitlock and Todd Lanier, fall in love with each other regardless of the objections of Amy's stern uncle, Morgan Whitlock.

-Todd is a business associate of his older brother Bill Lanier (Jack Hedley).
+Todd is a business associate of his older brother Bill Lanier.
 They are building developers who plan to transform and renovate the old Whitlock estate.
-Without their knowledge, their business partner Myles Forrester (Barry Linehan) instructs his workers to bulldoze over headstones and graves in the old Whitlock Cemetery, enraging Morgan Whitlock.
+Without their knowledge, their business partner Myles Forrester instructs his workers to bulldoze over headstones and graves in the old Whitlock Cemetery, enraging Morgan Whitlock.
 From an exhumed grave emerges Vanessa Whitlock, still alive after three centuries.
 The Whitlocks still practice the old religion, and Morgan leads a coven that soon embraces Vanessa's return.
-Using her hex powers, they caused the mysterious deaths of Myles Forrester, as well as Bill and Todd's aunt, Helen (Viola Keats).
+Using her hex powers, they caused the mysterious deaths of Myles Forrester, as well as Bill and Todd's aunt, Helen.
 Morgan is arrested as a suspect in the Forrester case, and the Laniers take Amy in while her uncle is in custody.
-More incidents nearly take the life of Bill, Todd and their grandmother Malvina (Marie Ney).
+More incidents nearly take the life of Bill, Todd and their grandmother Malvina.

-One night, Bill's wife Tracy (Jill Dixon) follows Amy into the Whitlock family crypt, which is located near the old Whitlock mansion, now residence of the Laniers.
-In a secret chamber deep inside the crypt, Tracy witnesses Amy, Morgan and the rest the coven perform magic rites which include sacrificing an infant.
+While Bill and Todd are away on business, Bill's wife Tracy follows Amy into the Whitlock family crypt near the old Whitlock mansion, now residence of the Laniers.
+In a secret chamber deep inside the crypt, Tracy witnesses Amy, Morgan and the rest of the coven perform magic rites which include sacrificing an infant.
 Tracy is captured and tied up, to be used as a human sacrifice.
 Looking for Tracy, Bill and Todd enter the Whitlock crypt, where they find and rescue her.
-Once Bill has taken Tracy back in the house, Todd goes back in the crypt to look for Amy, who was participating in the rituals with her family.
-When her uncle gets ready to kill Todd, Amy is pushed past her breaking point and tips over a giant brazier that sets Vanessa and the entire room on fire.
-Todd tries to reach Amy, but the entire crypt has turned into a raging inferno, which soon extends to the adjoining mansion.
+Once Bill has taken Tracy to the house, Todd goes back into the crypt to look for Amy, who was participating in the rituals with her family.
+As her uncle is about to kill Todd, Amy is pushed past her breaking point and tips over a giant brazier that sets Vanessa and the entire room on fire.
+Todd tries to reach Amy but the entire crypt has turned into a raging inferno, which soon extends to the adjoining mansion.
 Screaming her name, he can only watch as the flames consume everything and everyone.

 Later, a broken Todd joins his family outside and watches the Whitlock estate burn to the ground, ending the 300-year-old feud.